A conversation with 24 Seven recruiter Natalie Mian on the latest trends in Content Marketing recruitment.

 Next is the actual aspect of the day-to-day employment experience.
 A lot of candidates, especially the younger generations, are looking for flexibility in every way of their life.
 Social media and graphic design candidates sometimes don’t have to work a 9-6.
 Content lives on the weekend, so these Social Media Managers are posting content on the weekends and doing their job then.
 They don’t feel like they need to be Monday through Friday 9-6.
 So, some companies offer two days a week from home–it’s a big thing.
 And of course, compensation – these candidate’s know that they are in the driver’s seat and are heavily sought after so they tend to get what they ask for.
 And finally, everyone wants a clear demonstration that there’s the opportunity for growth –is there a place for them in the next couple of years?

-Is it really true that companies need to move fast on their top talent picks?
+Is it really true that companies need to move fast on their top content management talent picks?
 How many employers are courting these candidates on average at a time?

 YES!
 And when you think you are moving fast – know there is someone trying to hire the candidate you just met with!
 I would encourage hiring managers to skip the phone interviews, meet in person and be ready to move with a verbal offer the same/ next day on someone they feel is a good fit.
 If you go into three rounds you will most likely lose them.
 Candidates want to feel wanted and tend to move on the opportunity that pursues them first.

 What would be your final piece of advice for companies looking to build a content marketing team?

-Move fast, put your best offer forward, and make them feel wanted.
+Move fast, put your best offer forward, and make content management talent feel wanted.
 Clients are often so focused on interviewing the candidate that they forget that they are in the interview seat too.
 Remember to sell the opportunity just as much as evaluating the candidate.

 To learn more about the content marketing talent in our network, click here.
 To learn more about the latest hiring and talent behavior trends and how to compete in today’s full-employment job market, download our new research findings here.